carolinectan/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 ```

-1. Without looking at the previous solution, write a `WHERE` clause that returns the items that have a revenue less than the average revenue.
+1. Without looking at the previous solution, write a `WHERE` clause that returns the items that have a revenue less than the average revenue. `select * from items where revenue < (select avg(revenue) from items);`

 ### Additional Challenges

-* Write a query that returns the sum of all items that have a category of dinner.
+* Write a query that returns the sum of all items that have a category of dinner. `select items.name as item_name, categories.name as category_name from items INNER JOIN item_categories ON item_categories.item_id = items.id INNER JOIN categories ON categories.id = item_categories.category_id where categories.name = 'dinner';`

 * Write a query that returns the sum of all items for each category.
 The end result should look like this:
+`select categories.name as category_name, sum(revenue) from items INNER JOIN item_categories ON item_categories.item_id = items.id INNER JOIN categories ON categories.id = item_categories.category_id group by categories.name;`

 ```sql
 name       | sum
 -----------+------